 Downstream from the Brooklyn Bridge is the Columbia Waterfront; head a bit inland to Cobble Hill and Carroll Gardens and you’ll find a high concentration of bars and restaurants.
 Strolling along the main drags of Smith Street and Carroll Street can lead you to the kitschy Tiki bar Zombie Hut, or the classier joint Brooklyn Social.

 Years ago, many New Yorkers thought of Red Hook only for its difficult-to-access IKEA.
 But this neighborhood, too, has gone through a renaissance (and these days, you can access it easily by using ride-shares or the city’s regular ferry service).
 This hook of land juts out into the Hudson River and offers a view of the Statue of Liberty.
-It’s also home to Hometown Bar-B-Que, once deemed the best BBQ in New York City; the Widow Jane distillery, purveyors of Brooklyn-made whiskey; and Brooklyn Crab, a three-level restaurant beach house with multiple bars and a miniature golf course in the backyard.
+It’s also home to Hometown Bar-B-Que, once deemed the best BBQ in New York City, and Brooklyn Crab, a three-level restaurant beach house with multiple bars and a miniature golf course in the backyard.

 Sunset Park and Industry City